Generalized entanglement entropies in two-dimensional conformal field theory: Introduction

-where $\ket{\Psi_i}$ are eigenstates of the CFT.
+where $\ket{\Psi_{i_{t}}}$ is the $t$-th copy $(1 \leq t \leq n)$ of states $\ket{\psi_{i}}$ of the CFT.
 For brevity, we will often refer to them as generalized R\'enyi entropies.
-This object reduces to the usual R\'enyi entropies of excited states when $ \ket{\Psi_{i_l}}\bra{\Psi_{j_l}}=\delta_{i,j} \ket{\Psi_{i}}\bra{\Psi_{j}}$ for each $l$-th copy.
+This object reduces to the usual R\'enyi entropies of excited states when $ \ket{\Psi_{i_t}}\bra{\Psi_{j_t}}=\delta_{i,j} \ket{\Psi_{i}}\bra{\Psi_{j}}$ for each $t$-th copy.
+Let us stress that the states $\psi_{i_l}$ in each copy can be different CFT eigenstates, i.e. $\psi_{i_1}\neq \psi_{i_2}$.
+Moreover, the CFT eigenstates are also known in literature as dilatation eigenstates, since they are the eigenstates of the CFT Hamiltonian given by the Virasoro generators $L_0+\bar{L}_0$ (up to a constant), which is the dilatation operator.
+These objects also resemble the notion of pseudo-entropies recently introduced in \cite{tt-05,tt-11}, whose reduced density matrix is defined in terms of two different states.
 Apart from their intrinsic interest, these generalized non-diagonal entropies represent the building blocks for the calculation of the entanglement entropies in states that can be written as a linear combination of the elements of the CFT basis, as happens for example, in the truncated conformal space approach \cite{tcsa,yz-91,mck-21,James_2018}.

 The paper is organised as follows.
 In Section \ref{sec2} we outline the path integral approach to the second generalized R\'enyi entropy and we show that it can be rewritten as a correlation function.
 In Section \ref{sec3} we focus on the bosonic theory and we develop a CFT approach to compute the second generalized entropy for an arbitrary state of the CFT.
 We start from some simple examples and piece by piece, we lead the reader to the most general case in Section \ref{sec:mgc}.
 Finally, we conclude and discuss some future perspectives in Section \ref{sec:concl}.
 Three appendices are also included providing details about the analytical and numerical computations.